wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_pattern_based_registration.md

 ###### Calls matching multiple registrations

 There can be situations, when some call uri match more then one registration.
+In this case RPC CALL can be routed to one and only one best matched RPC registration or will fail with ERROR `wamp.error.no_such_procedure`.

 In general, next algorithm MUST be applied for finding RPC registrations to which call should be routed: